nawazmdsakib/PythonProject-TrainingLogbookSoftware/README.md

 This software has one main code Python file named main.py and 4 Class Python files named getDataset.py, getArchitecture.py, buildTrain.py, and saveModels.py.
 In getDataset.py file there is GetDatasetClass, in getArchitecture.py file there is GetArchitectureClass, in buildTrain.py file there are BuildTrainModelsClass, CustomEarlyStoppingand class, TqdmProgressCallback class, in saveModels.py file there is SaveModelsClass.

 Class GetDatasetClass:
 This class downloads the flower dataset and loads the Fashion MNIST dataset.
-It checks for an active internet connection before downloading and displays a progress bar during the download.
-It also plots a sample image from the dataset.
+It checks for an active internet connection before downloading and during downloading.
+It aslo displays a progress bar during the download and plots a sample image from the dataset.
 The following functions are available:
-* __init__(self): The class constructor initializes the dataset by downloading the flower dataset, loading the Fashion MNIST dataset, setting the class names, and plotting a sample image.
+* __init__(self): The class Constructor that initializes the class, checks for internet connectivity before and during downloading, and triggers the download and loading of the datasets.
+It also sets class names and plots a sample image.
 * download_file_with_progress(self, url, filename): This function downloads a file from a given URL with a progress bar, and saves it with the specified filename.
-If the download is successful, it returns the filename; otherwise, it returns False.
+If the download is successful, it returns the filename; otherwise, it returns None with OSError logs.
 * is_connected(self): This function checks if the device has an active internet connection by making a request to google.com.
 It returns True if connected and False otherwise.
 * plot_sample_image(self): This function plots a sample image from the dataset using the matplotlib.pyplot library.